St George Hospital (Sydney): History

+On 25 July 1891, a public meeting was convened in Rockdale by Alderman D. B. Carruthers, the mayor of Rockdale, to deliberate the establishment of a cottage hospital in St George, Sydney.
+Hon J. H. Carruthers, Minister for Lands, outlined the necessity for the hospital and discussed fundraising efforts, including a day of racing at Moorefield Racecourse.
+A committee was formed, comprising members from Rockdale, Kogarah, and Hurstville, with a women's committee also established.
+The meeting addressed various aspects of the hospital's planning, including site selection.
+Another meeting took place on 8 August 1891 in Hurstville, focusing on concerns related to necessity and taxation.
+In response, Hon.
+J. H. Carruthers presented a funding plan based on charitable efforts, highlighting the statistics of patients from the area admitted to other hospitals and emphasising the potential benefits of a local facility.
+The meeting concluded that a cottage hospital should be established in St George.
+Subsequently, committees initiated their project efforts, and the site selection process was entrusted to representatives from the municipalities and medical professionals, with Dr Manning acting as an arbitrator.
+Each committee contributed £50 towards the funding of the project.

 St George Hospital began operation in November 1894, as a cottage hospital.
 It became a district hospital in 1924 and began performing surgery.

-By 1934, it was equivalent to any other district hospital in metropolitan Sydney.
-In 1964, it became a teaching hospital with specialised departments and became known as The St George Hospital.
-In the late 1980s it underwent a A$200 million redevelopment into a tertiary teaching hospital, providing the people of southern Sydney with specialist healthcare services closer to home.
-In 1998, there was an unsuccessful attempt by the NSW government to transfer St Vincents Hospital from its site in Darlinghurst to the St George Hospital site.
-The plan was abandoned due to community opposition to the loss of the St George name, and uncertainties about the future of the obstetrics and gynaecology service under the St Vincents Catholic Church- run administration.
-In 2014 the hospital celebrated its 120th birthday.
+By 1934, St George Hospital was equivalent to any other district hospital in metropolitan Sydney.

+In 1964, St George Hospital became a teaching hospital with specialised departments and became known as The St George Hospital.
+In the late 1980s, it underwent a A$200 million redevelopment into a tertiary teaching hospital, providing the people of southern Sydney with specialist healthcare services closer to home.
+In 1998, there was an unsuccessful attempt by the NSW Government to transfer St Vincent's Hospital, Sydney from its site in Darlinghurst to the St George Hospital site.
+The plan was abandoned due to community opposition to the loss of the St George name, and uncertainties about the future of the obstetrics and gynaecology service under the St Vincent's Catholic Church-run administration.
+In 2014, the hospital celebrated its 120th birthday.

+In 2017, St George Hospital underwent a A$277 million redevelopment, with Multiplex constructing the 9-level Acute Services Building, the first of its scale in New South Wales to be constructed directly above an operational 24-hour Emergency Department.
+The building includes a 52-bed intensive care and high-dependency unit (with 38 funded beds), a cardiac catheterisation unit, 128 inpatient beds, a sterilising services department (SSD), an atrium linking to the ED, the original ward block (called Tower Ward Block) and the Clinical Service Building, and 8 additional digital and interventional operating theatres.